Archive for the ‘travel’ Category

 It starts with beautiful lemons…

-Many years ago, my wife and I visited the Amalfi coast, and we spent several nights on the beautiful island of Capri.
+Many years ago, we visited the Amalfi coast, and spent several nights on the beautiful island of Capri.
 On our last night, we dined at the historic Grand Hotel Quisisana, and our meal ended with a glass of the most delicious limoncello I ever had.

 I asked the waiter if it was possible to get the recipe of the limoncello, and he made a big deal about the recipe being a “secret.”
 Though disappointed, I understood, and I left Capri thinking that I would never taste it again.